CHMMaas/HTEPredictionMetrics/README.md

 # OP.for.Benefit
 This function calculates the overall performance metrics, i.e. the logistic-loss-for-benefit and Brier-for-benefit, as proposed by C.C.H.M.
 Maas et al. (2022) by matching patients based on patient characterstics or individualized treatment effect predictions.
+The log-loss-for-benefit was defined as the average logarithmic distance between predicted and observed treatment effect of matched patient pairs.
+The Brier-for-benefit was defined as the average squared distance between predicted and observed treatment effect of matched patient pairs.

 For an example of how to use the "OP.for.Benefit" function, have look at "Examples" under "?OP.for.Benefit".